arminfarshbaf/arminfarshbaf.github.io/_pages/cv.md

       * Contributing to team decisions about research directions.
       * Ensuring the validity and reliability of data at all times.
       * Data coding, data entry, transcribing, data analysis & assistance with writing up.
-      * Visualization of data (research data or financial data) in a clear fashion.
+      * Visualization of data (research data or financial data) in a straightforward fashion.